 The purchase price for the Cometra Acquisition was approximately \$385 million, consisting of \$355 million in cash and 1,410,106 shares of Common Stock.
 The Company financed the cash portion of the purchase price with \$221 million of borrowings under a recently expanded bank credit facility (the "Credit Agreement") and the issuance to Cometra of a \$134 million non-interest bearing promissory note due March 31, 1997, which is secured by a bank letter of credit.
 The promissory note will be repaid at maturity through borrowings under the Credit Agreement.
 The Credit Agreement permits the Company to obtain revolving credit loans and issue letters of credit from time to time in an aggregate amount not to exceed \$400 million initially.
 Availability under the Credit Agreement will be reduced to \$325 million on the earlier of August 13, 1997 or the consummation of the Offerings, unless otherwise agreed to by the lenders.
-Upon consummation of the Offerings, approximately \$220.1 million will be outstanding under the Credit Agreement.
+Upon consummation of the Offerings, approximately \$202.6 million will be outstanding under the Credit Agreement.
+In connection with the issuance of the shares of Common Stock to Cometra, Cometra was granted certain registration rights.